dekoza/mtgpl/KHC.rst

    |tap|, Tap ten untapped Elves you control: Each opponent loses 10 life and you gain 10 life.

-:mtgtip:`Ranar the Ever-Watchful<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/c/1c8c41dd-8551-4ce8-a9be-9b9f65718852.jpg?1620528668|https://scryfall.com/card/khc/2/ranar-the-ever-watchful?utm_source=api>`
+:mtgtip:`Ranar the Ever-Watchful<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/c/1c8c41dd-8551-4ce8-a9be-9b9f65718852.jpg?1623524618|https://scryfall.com/card/khc/2/ranar-the-ever-watchful?utm_source=api>`
    Flying, vigilance

    The first card you foretell each turn costs |mana_0| to foretell.

-   Whenever a spell or ability you control exiles one or more cards from your hand and/or permanents from the battlefield, create a 1/1 white Spirit creature token with flying.
+   Whenever one or more cards are put into exile from your hand or a spell or ability you control exiles one or more permanents from the battlefield, create a 1/1 white Spirit creature token with flying.

 :mtgtip:`Cosmic Intervention<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/3/933c4a54-5c3a-496b-aa35-edf791155d8d.jpg?1620528691|https://scryfall.com/card/khc/3/cosmic-intervention?utm_source=api>`